MicroEJ/docs/KernelDeveloperGuide/runtimeEnvironment.rst

 When the Runtime Environment includes an Add-On Library which uses an Add-On Processor, this Add-On Processor must be declared as a direct dependency in the Runtime Environment.

-The Add-On Processor dependency line can be retrieved as following:
+The Add-On Processor dependency line can be retrieved as follows:

 - Open the Add-On Library ``ivy-[version].xml`` file
 - Search for the dependency line with ``conf="addon-processor->addon-processor"``